‘Domicile Unknown’

 A new law will take effect in Oregon on Jan.
 1 requiring that death reports disclose the housing status of the deceased.
 For those who die while homeless, death reports will list the residential address as “domicile unknown.”

 The law is part of Senate Bill 850, which was introduced by Oregon Sen. Deb Patterson, a Democrat who represents parts of Marion and Polk counties.
-Fellow Democrat Rep. Wlnsvey Campos, who represents all of Crook and Klamath counties and parts of Deschutes, Jackson and Lake counties, was the chief co-sponsor.
+Fellow Democrat Rep. Wlnsvey Campos, representing Aloha in the Portland metro area, was the chief co-sponsor.

 Those involved with the crafting of the bill hope that listing “domicile unknown” on a homeless person’s death report will make it easier to track causes of death for those who are unhoused, create a consistent means of keeping these records statewide and make communities across the state more aware of the number of unhoused individuals dying on the street.
 This law will not change the fact that media outlets such as Eugene Weekly are not notified when a homeless person dies.